 The Rogue is one of the few D&D 5e classes that can use the Astral Elf’s free weapon proficiencies to their full extent.
 Many effective weapons, such as Heavy Crossbow or Whip, are not base Rogue options.
 Astral Elf makes that irrelevant.
 Failing that, a floating tool proficiency is always good.

 This would be enough in its own right.
-However, the Astral Elf doubles down as one of the best races for a Rogue in D&D 5e with its Starlight Step.
+However, the Astral Elf doubles down as one of the best D&D 5e Rogue races with its Starlight Step.

 Rogues can already move 30ft as a bonus action with Dash.
 However, a teleport comes in handy when there is impassable terrain, a height difference, or a gap between them and their target.
 It’s also an invaluable utility and escape tool.